 Southern Coast Of Crete

 The vast territories of these big islands make it easier for you to find isolated accommodation.
-The southern coast of Crete, for instance, is an ideal place with small and often deserted villages, lonely beaches, and less accommodation availability.
+For instance, the southern coast of Crete is an ideal place with small and often deserted villages, lonely beaches, and less accommodation availability.

 The same applies to the eastern coast of the island.
 Corfu is another good example; the north of the island boasts different villages where it’s possible to rent a small house and have a lovely holiday.
-When it comes to Rhodes, the southwestern area of the island featured many peaceful spots as well as enchanting mountain villages.
+Regarding Rhodes, the southwestern area of the island features many peaceful spots and enchanting mountain villages.

-Another fairly big island you could enjoy is Naxos, although it’s located in the center of the Aegean, and it’s quite a popular spot for summer holidays, there are several picturesque mountain villages where it’s quite easy to get away from the crowds.
+Another reasonably big island you could enjoy is Naxos.
+However, it’s located in the center of the Aegean.
+It’s quite a popular spot for the summer holidays; there are several picturesque mountain villages where it’s relatively easy to get away from the crowds.

-The nearby island of Paros offers the same characteristics and can also be a good holiday choice to avoid crowded villages.
+Paros’ nearby island offers the same characteristics and can also be a good holiday choice to avoid crowded villages.
 On both islands, it’s possible to find lonely beaches to enjoy.

 Discover Any Of These Twelve Smaller Or Lesser-Known Greek Islands

-The cluster of Greek Islands is immense, and it’s often very hard to decide which island to choose for your holiday.
-It’s fairly common to fall into the crowded island trap, choosing popular spots such as Mykonos and Santorini.
-This time, though, the conditions are all given for you to discover small Greek islands usually quite off the radar.
+The cluster of Greek Islands is immense, and it’s often tough to decide which island to choose for your holiday.
+It’s common to fall into the crowded island trap, choosing popular spots such as Mykonos and Santorini.
+This time, though, the conditions are all given for you to discover small Greek islands, usually entirely off the radar.
 Let’s see a few of them.

-Lipsi is a very small island in the Dodecanese, perfect for a relaxing and isolated kind of holiday.
+Lipsi is a small island in the Dodecanese, perfect for a relaxing and isolated holiday.
 There are a few spectacular beaches to enjoy, good local tavernas, and nightlife activities are reduced to a few bars and tavernas right by the port.

-If you enjoy exploring, you can take a look at the lonely churches in the mountains or simply walk around the romantic alleys of the village.
+If you enjoy exploring, you can look at the lonely churches in the mountains or walk around the village’s romantic alleys.

-Right opposite Naxos island, there’s a unique cluster of five small islands where isolating is not only easy but simply the way to go.
-All of them are home to landscapes of unique wild beauty with pristine seas and dreamy shores.
+Right opposite Naxos island, there’s a unique cluster of five small islands where isolating is easy and simply the way to go.
+All of them are home to landscapes of outstanding wild beauty with pristine seas and dreamy shores.

-Donousa is one of the most beautiful of all, and it’s quite easy to reach taking a boat from Naxos port.
+Donousa is one of the most beautiful of all, and it’s relatively easy to reach taking a boat from Naxos port.

-Once on the island, you can discover the pristine beaches, the tasty seaside tavernas as well as visit one of the most spectacular caves in Europe, the Cave of Antiparos, home to spectacular natural formations of stalactites and stalagmites.
+Once on the island, you can discover the pristine beaches, the tasty seaside tavernas, and one of the most spectacular caves in Europe, the Cave of Antiparos, home to stunning natural formations of stalactites and stalagmites.

 Located in the northern part of the Aegean Sea, Thassos is a unique summer destination in Greece.
-An island with plenty of sunshine during all the summer, Thassos boasts unique beaches where it’s also possible to enjoy water sports and the magnificent local cuisine.
+An island with plenty of sunshine during all the summer, Thassos boasts amazing beaches where it’s also possible to enjoy water sports and magnificent local cuisine.

-Although the island is not really small, it’s quite off the beaten track, which makes it a perfect destination to avoid big crowds this summer.
+Although the island is not really small, it’s entirely off the beaten track, making it a perfect destination to avoid big crowds this summer.

-The unique wilderness of Gavdos island translates into spectacular sand dunes, a large collection of lonely beaches, bizarre rock formations, and one-of-a-kind cedar forests that will literally make you fall in love with the place.
+The unique wilderness of Gavdos island translates into spectacular sand dunes, an extensive collection of lonely beaches, bizarre rock formations, and one-of-a-kind cedar forests that will make you fall in love with the place.

-Gavdos is the southernmost post in Europe, and it can be reached taking a boat from the southern port of Chora Sfakion, on Crete.
+Gavdos is the southernmost post in Europe, and it can be reached by boat from the southern port of Chora Sfakion on Crete.

 Not as small as many of the islands mentioned so far, Karpathos is a perfect island in the Dodecanese to experience some time on your own.
-Thanks to its mountainous landscape, there are several isolated villages, both by the sea and on the mountains where you can rent a small house to spend your holiday.
+Thanks to its mountainous landscape, there are several isolated villages, both by the sea and mountains, where you can rent a small house to spend your holiday.

-For the same reasons, there’s an abundance of lonely beaches, some of them reachable only by boat, great for a social distancing kind of holiday.
+For the same reasons, lonely beaches are abundant, some of them reachable only by boat, great for a social distancing kind of holiday.

 Easy to reach from the port of Santorini, Anafi is one of those Greek islands that nobody seems to visit, but when they do, they can’t help but fall in love with the peaceful atmosphere and the Cycladic landscape.
-And don’t worry, despite being so close to Santorini, both islands seem to be a universe apart when it comes to crowds and lifestyles.
+And don’t worry, despite being so close to Santorini, both islands seem to be a universe apart regarding crowds and lifestyles.

-Life runs at a different speed in Anafi, with its one village and its ancient Greek traditions that seem to resist and survive our modern times.
-Just as the neighboring Santorini, the island has volcanic origins, therefore you will be able to admire a unique landscape made of imposing cliffs and rough sandy beaches.
+Life runs at a different speed in Anafi, with its one village and its ancient Greek traditions seeming to resist and survive our modern times.
+Like the neighboring Santorini, the island has volcanic origins.
+Therefore, you can admire a unique landscape of imposing cliffs and rough sandy beaches.
 Most beaches on the island can be accessed on foot.

 An ideal destination for those who enjoy subaquatic sports, Skiathos is an unknown Greek island that can be the answer you were looking for to enjoy a holiday in Greece minus the crowds.

-This incredibly beautiful island belongs to the Sporades cluster, and it features a magnificent green landscape with crystalline coasts and an interesting marine landscape.
-Therefore, the island is perfect for snorkeling and immersions as well as for hiking and enjoying a variety of outdoor activities
+This stunning island belongs to the Sporades cluster, and it features a magnificent green landscape with crystalline coasts and a fascinating marine landscape.
+Therefore, the island is perfect for snorkeling, immersion, hiking, and enjoying various outdoor activities.

-This remote northern island, also part of the groups of the Sporades, can be reached from the city of Volos (not far from Athens by car or public transport) from where there are daily ferries and hydrofoils to Alonissos Island.
+This remote northern island, also part of the groups of the Sporades, can be reached from the city of Volos (not far from Athens by car or public transport), where there are daily ferries and hydrofoils to Alonissos Island.

-The perfect environment, if you love close contact with nature, the rugged landscape, and the small islands scattered around the archipelagos, make Alonissos a unique place to enjoy walks in the green pine forests.
-But, most importantly, Alonissos hosts the National Marine Park of the Northern Sporades, famous for being a natural refuge for dolphins, the Mediterranean monk seal, as well as endless varieties of rare seabirds.
+The perfect environment, if you love close contact with nature, the rugged landscape, and the small islands scattered around the archipelagos make Alonissos a unique place to enjoy walks in the green pine forests.
+But, most importantly, Alonissos hosts the National Marine Park of the Northern Sporades, famous for being a natural refuge for dolphins, the Mediterranean monk seal, and endless varieties of rare seabirds.

-Often considered of the prettiest islands in Greece, Astypaleia is a perfect destination for a peaceful and solitary holiday.
+Often considered one of Greece’s prettiest islands, Astypaleia is a perfect destination for a peaceful and solitary holiday.
 Besides, if you are looking for a stunning Cycladic landscape, the island will not disappoint!
-The picturesque, whitewashed villages on top of the hill dominate the landscape of the island.
+The picturesque, whitewashed villages on top of the hill dominate the island’s landscape.

-A row of traditional windmills with red roofs stand one next to the other as you make your way up to the Venetian castle and church crowning the hill on top of the settlement.
+A row of traditional windmills with red roofs stands next to the other as you make your way up to the Venetian castle and church, crowning the hill on top of the settlement.
 From here, the views of the surrounding sea are fantastic.

-There are several quiet beaches you can reach with a rental car or also hiking.
+You can reach several quiet beaches with a rental car or hiking.
 The somewhat odd shape of the Astypaleia often described as a butterfly, splits the island into two different sections worth exploring.

-Another Dodecanese island worth a visit is the tiny island of Symi, just a few kilometers from the coast of Turkey.
+Another Dodecanese island worth a visit is the tiny island of Symi, just a few kilometers from Turkey’s coast.
 The unique beauty of its port welcomes visitors with an array of colorful Neoclassical buildings and mansions standing amphitheatrically over the port of Gialos.

 The small streets and cobblestone alleys of Symi are ideal for tranquil walks.
 You’ll be able to discover the village of Chorio, with old-time churches and classic domes, or even enjoy a friendly conversation with a local in one of the small cafés.

-When it comes to beaches, the island offers great sandy beaches for families, as well as pebbly beaches and several secluded coves.
-For more adventurous experiences, the nearby islets of Agia Marina and Nimos are an outstanding opportunity for some quality time on your own.
+When it comes to beaches, the island offers excellent sandy beaches for families and pebbly beaches and several secluded coves.
+For more adventurous experiences, the nearby islets of Agia Marina and Nimos are an outstanding opportunity for quality time on your own.

 These are some of the many islands that you can visit in Greece without being surrounded by crowds.
-And no matter what place to choose to visit, just follow the local regulations as far as social distancing is concerned, they will guarantee you and your family a safe, stress-free holiday, as well as complete, relax and unforgettable memories.
+And no matter what place to stay, follow the local regulations regarding social distancing; they will guarantee you and your family a safe, stress-free holiday, full, relaxed, and unforgettable memories.